 We are all learning day by day and even hour by hour how serious the current coronavirus crisis truly is.
 We are constantly learning new information that brings fear, anxiety, and uncertainty.
 It’s easy to look at things from a short-term preemptive, or reactive perspective, but this crisis requires more from us.
 It requires us to find ways to support each other, to contribute to solving problems, and to be overly cautious in everything we do.
 It does not have to rob us of our joy.
 Don’t let it do that.

-Make a Mindset Shift
+Make a mindset shift.

 Yes, it is overwhelming.
-While it’s important to take this public health crisis seriously it’s also important to mitigate our fear and anxiety about finances, our emotional well being and our health.
+While it’s important to take this public health crisis seriously it’s also important to mitigate our fear and anxiety about finances, our emotional well being, and our health.

-So how do we adjust our mindset, so we aren’t robbed of our sense of control and of our joy?
+How do we adjust our mindset, so we aren’t robbed of our sense of control and of our joy?

 When you feel overwhelmed and stressed, you must do something to shift your mindset.
 Shift it to a mindset of gratitude.

 Seek out and practice daily gratitude in your life.
 It will be the small, yet important things in our lives that will help us shift our mindset from fear to optimism.

 Take the Gratitude Challenge!